jscad/OpenJSCAD.org/packages/cli/README.md

 ### Install Node.js

 > IMPORTANT: You need a recent, LTS version of [Node.js](http://nodejs.org/)
-> Click on build "passing" above to understand which versions of Node.js are supported.
-Other versions of Node.js are not guaranteed to work !
+> Other versions of Node.js are not guaranteed to work!

 An easy way to install any Node.js version is to use [NVM](https://github.com/creationix/nvm)
 - after installing nvm type ```nvm install v8``` (choose a version from the list)